Sydney-Informatics-Hub/Bioinformatics/README.md

 |[SIH-Raijin-Trinity](https://github.com/Sydney-Informatics-Hub/SIH-Raijin-Trinity)| Trinity assembles Illumina RNA-Seq data into transcript sequences.
 Trinity was developed at the Broad Institute and the Hebrew University of Jerusalem.
 SIH-Raijin-Trinity allows Trinity to be scalable by enabling use of multiple nodes on NCI Raijin.
 The entire workflow can complete ~4X faster using 10 broadwell nodes!| samtools/1.9, java/jdk1.8.0_60, bowtie2/2.3.3.1, jellyfish/2.2.6, salmon/0.11.0, perl/5.22.1, trinity/2.8.4, python3/3.6.7|

-## Suggested workflows

-Below are quick guides on how to link pipelines into workflows to process your sequencing data that is relevant to your specific research.
-Follow the set up guide for instructions on software installation.

-### Whole genome sequencing

-__Human: Calling germline variants__

-__Human: Cancer research__

-## Set up